-The final, end point assessment is completed in the last few months of the apprenticeship.
-It is based on a portfolio - produced towards the end of the apprenticeship, containing evidence from real work projects which have been completed during the apprenticeship, usually towards the end, and which, taken together, cover the totality of the standard, and which is assessed as part of the end point assessment a project - giving the apprentice the opportunity to undertake a business-related project over a one-week period away from the day to day workplace an employer reference a structured interview with an assessor - exploring what has been produced in the portfolio and the project as well as looking at how it has been produced
+The final, end-point assessment is completed in the last few months of the apprenticeship.
+It is based on:

+a portfolio - presented towards the end of the apprenticeship, containing evidence from real work projects which have been completed during the apprenticeship, usually towards the end, and which, taken together, cover the totality of the Standard, and which is assessed as part of the end-point assessment;

+a project - giving the apprentice the opportunity to undertake a business-related project over a one-week period away from the day to day workplace;

+an employer reference;

+a structured interview with an independent assessor - exploring what has been presented in the portfolio and the project as well as looking at how it has been produced.

-An independent assessor will assess each element of the end point assessment and will then decide whether to award successful apprentices with a pass, a merit or a distinction.
+The independent assessor will assess each element of the end-point assessment and will then decide whether to award successful apprentices with a pass, a merit or a distinction.
+The approach is illustrated in the following diagram and then described in detail in the rest of the paper.
+1